railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

    *Printing a Sales Quotation*

-When the order is confirmed by the customer, you can confirm the quotation to turn in into an order.
+When the order is confirmed by the customer, you can confirm the quotation to turn in into a sales order.
 You can also just cancel the window without confirming the order to leave it in quotation state.
-To find all of the current quotations, you can use the menu :menuselection:`Sales --> Sales --> Sales Orders` and click the :guilabel:`Quotations` filter button.
+To see all the current quotations, you can use the menu :menuselection:`Sales --> Sales --> Sales Orders` and click the :guilabel:`Quotations` filter button.

-To follow the process for your order, you can click on the process view from the order form.
+To follow the process for your order, you can click on the process view (indicated by a question mark) from the order form.
 OpenERP shows you an interactive process view of that order.
 For more information about its use, look at :ref:`ch-process`.